 The General version of the exam covers language abilities in workplace and social settings, and you may be required to take it before enrolling in certain work experience programs abroad.
 It’s also used for immigration to Canada, New Zealand, Australia, and the U.K.

-IELTS scores are typically valid for 2 years but this can vary depending on which visa program you’re applying for, so be sure to schedule your test during the appropriate time frame.
+An IELTS score for PR in Canada is typically valid for 2 years but this can vary depending on which visa program you’re applying for, so be sure to schedule your test during the appropriate time frame.

 Studying in Canada

 Even if you aren’t planning to emigrate to Canada, you may still need to take the IELTS exam in order to attend a Canadian school or university.
 Requirements vary from school to school, but in general, you’ll need an overall score of 6.5 to be eligible to enroll.
 For example, the University of Toronto requires you to have a score of 6.5, with at least a 6 in each skill area.
 Graduate level students must have a score of at least 7.0.